 When the hot weather hits, most people scramble for a way to cool down.
-Unfortunately, not everyone has the luxury of central air to keep their homes ice cool.
-In millions of homes and apartments, cooling off is the job of window units or fans to keep the air moving so that dwellers don t totally melt.
+Unfortunately, not everyone has the luxury of the best central air conditioners to keep their homes ice cool.
+In millions of homes and apartments, cooling off is the job of window units or fans to keep the air moving so that dwellers don't totally melt.

-If a sneaky summer has left you looking for a cheap and efficient way to cool off, one of your first stops should be your local home improvement or big box store to look for a tower fan or a window AC unit.
-There, you'll find plenty of options to help you stop sweating, some of which are super cheap, while others can be pricey.
-The trick is to find a cooling option that hits the sweet spot it doesn't cost a ton of money to operate but it still keeps you comfortable.
+If a heatwave of hot summer has left you looking for a cheap and efficient way to cool off, one of your first stops should be to look for a best tower fan or a best window air conditioners.
+You'll find plenty of options to help you stop sweating, some of which are super cheap, while others can be pricey.
+The trick is to find a cooling option that hits the sweet spot which doesn't cost a ton of money to operate but it still keeps you comfortable.
 Here's what to look out for to keep energy costs down when cooling your home.

-Efficiency.
-This is the category where the window AC is a clear winner.
+This is the category where the window air conditioner is a clear winner.
 Since it actively cools the air, you'll drastically drop the temperature in any room where a unit is installed.
 With a fan, you shouldn't expect dropped temperatures, just a more comfortable sensation.
 Tower fans might alter the room temperature a few degrees, but it's really the moving air that gives you a sense of coolness.
-In reality, the AC unit is much better at giving you a total reprieve from summer heat.
+In reality, the window air conditioner unit is much better at giving you a total reprieve from summer heat.

-If you really want to ramp up the efficiency of either an AC or a tower fan, use them together.
+If you really want to ramp up the efficiency of either an window air conditioner or a tower fan, use them together.
 Putting a tower fan in front of your window AC can help push the cold air farther so you get the most cooling.
-It might not be the most cost-effective or energy-smart solution, but on a 98-degree August day, both factors might be sacrificed to your need for a cool night's sleep.
+On a 98-degree August day, both factors might be sacrificed to your need for a cool night's sleep.